Tuesday, March 19, 2013

 Our first week in the UK!!

 So welcome to the first week of our trip to the UK!
-We arrived in London Thursday September the 13th.
+We arrived in London Thursday, September the 13th.
 Our flight was uneventful but I do have to say - I don't care for O'Hare airport in Chicago.
-For us tech junkies, there's almost no plugs in this airport.
+For us tech junkies, there are almost no plugs in this airport.
 The only plugs we could find were on these chairs - a total of four chairs.
 Pfft.
 But my flight left 30 minutes late and arrived in Heathrow 30 minutes early!
 Yay tailwinds!
-Neither Victoria or I slept on the flight so by the time we made it to Heathrow, we were already tired.
+Neither Victoria or I slept on the flight so, by the time we made it to Heathrow, we were already tired.

 Our first adventure was into town to have lunch and get my cell phone sorted out.
 We had Indian food and it was good!
 It was my first time, so I was a bit apprehensive.
 Getting a cell phone sim card was not as easy, but we managed.

-The next three days was spent in London doing the sightseeing thing.
-Big Ben, London Eye, Westminster, Camden Town, etc etc. We didn't go in much - but with the time we had, just kinda did an over view.
+The next three days were spent in London doing the sightseeing thing.
+Big Ben, London Eye, Westminster, Camden Town, etc, etc. We didn't go in much - but with the time we had, just kinda did an overview.
 We talked to people we met - even the grumpy guy on the subway who did not appreciate it when I said "hi" after hitting his hand while sitting down next to him.
 Victoria reminded me not to talk to people again LOL!
 I suppose I don't listen well ;)

 Friday, October 12, 2012